 From the default display, press the enter button (\leftarrow) to access the main menu.
-Press the scroll down button (\checkmark) or the scroll up button (\bigstar) to move the cursor.
-Press the enter button (\leftarrow) to select one of the available menu options.
+Press the scroll down button (\checkmark) or the scroll up button (\leftarrow) to reject one of the

+(\triangle) to move the cursor.
+Press the enter button (\longleftarrow) to select one of the available menu options.